 - Declaration of Use or Excusable Nonuse under Section 71

 - Combined Declaration of Use & Incontestability under Sections 71 and 15

 - Petition to the Director to Review denial of certification of International Application

 Can a subsequent designation be submitted through the USPTO for forwarding to the International Bureau?

 Yes.
-If the holder of an international registration is a national of, has a domicile in, or has a real and effective business or commercial establishment in the United States and the international registration is based on a U.S. application or registration, then the subsequent designation may be submitted to the USPTO using either the electronic form provided or on paper.
-A USPTO transmittal fee is required in either case.
+If the holder of an international registration is a national of, has a domicile in, or has a real and effective business or commercial establishment in the United States and the international registration is based on a U.S. application or registration, then the subsequent designation may be submitted to the USPTO using the electronic form provided through the Trademark Electronic Application System (TEAS) with a USPTO transmittal fee of $100.
 The holder also has the option of filing a subsequent designation directly with the International Bureau.

 Once the International Bureau registers the mark, the International Bureau will notify each Contracting Party designated in the international registration of the request for an extension of protection to that country.
 Each designated Contracting Party will then examine the request for an extension of protection the same as it would a national application under its laws.
 If the application meets the requirements for registration of that country, then the Contracting Party will grant protection of the mark in its country.

 There are strict time limits for refusing to grant an extension of protection (a maximum of 18 months).
 If a Contracting Party does not notify the International Bureau of any refusal of an extension of protection within the time limits set forth in Article 5(2) of the Madrid Protocol, the holder of the international registration is automatically granted protection of its mark in that country.

 May an applicant limit the goods and/or services in an international registration?